-The ITP is a City-wide permit that allows lot owners within the covered area [PDF] to build on their property.
+The ITP is a City-wide permit that allows lot owners within the Scrub Jay Areas Map [PDF] to build on their property.
 However, the permit also requires the City to collect an environmental service fee (More information available by accessing the Code of Ordinances reference Chapter 172 - Environmental Regulations) with each building permit issued.
 The fee will be used by a conservation agency (designated by the USFWS) to assist in purchasing large tracts of habitat that will better preserve the covered species.

-To further enhance protection of the Florida Scrub-Jay, lot owners in the scrub-jay polygons [PDF] may build on their property, but may not clear their property from March 1 through June 30 each year, except as follows:
+To further enhance protection of the Florida Scrub-Jay, lot owners in the scrub-jay polygons, accessed on the Scrub Jay Lots Page, may build on their property, but may not clear their property from March 1 through June 30 each year, except as follows:

 Learn more about these protected species, and click the images below to enlarge:

 To report a wildlife violation: Call 1-888-404-3922 or visit the Florida Fish and Wildlife website at http://myfwc.com/contact/wildlife-alert/.